supersakana/vue_cv/README.md

 ## About

 This is my first personal project built with Vue.
 I was inspired by [EasyResume's](https://app.easyresume.io/) UX/UI so some of the features/design are similar.
 Definatly feel more comfertable working with Vue than before this project.
 Nextime, I get to work on organizing my methods better, breaking down sections of my app into more components, and responsive design.
-Overall, this was a fun one and I look forward to getting better wieth Vue in the future!
+Overall, this was a fun one and I look forward to getting better with Vue in the future!

 ## Features